UC-CIC/cloudpro-cdk/README.md

 -- Boto 1.6.86 zip file created manually.
 Required to support some of the event bridge scheduler items.
 -- Be sure to check the API key on your cfront deployment (inserted DUMMY needs updated)

+# Detailed Docs
+Detailed docs are housed in a separate repo.

 # Welcome to your CDK Python project!

 Baseline was generated with CDK for Python.